-The aim of corporate governance is to ensure that the company is run as efficiently and effectively as possible in the interest of its shareholders, and that Hoist Finance AB (publ) (the "Company" or "Hoist Finance") complies with corporate governance and other rules prescribed by regulatory and supervisory authorities.
-Corporate governance also aims to create order and a systematic approach for the Board and for management.
-With a clear structure and well-defined rules and procedures, the Board can ensure that management and employees are focused on developing the business and, accordingly, on creating shareholder value.
+The aim of corporate governance is to ensure that the company is run as efficiently and effectively as possible in the interest of its stakeholders, and that Hoist Finance AB (publ) (the "Company" or "Hoist Finance") complies with corporate governance and other rules prescribed by regulatory and supervisory authorities.
+Corporate governance also aims to create order and a systematic approach for the board of Hoist Finance (the "Board") and for management.
+With a clear structure and well-defined rules and procedures, the Board can ensure that management and employees are focused on developing the business and, accordingly, on creating stakeholder value.